Take your first step toward a bright future at a leading private university in America’s hottest “college town.”

 Campus life features 180 student clubs, fraternities, sororities, and an active campus ministry.
 We also offer the excitement of our Division I Big East men’s and women’s athletic teams.

 On our Queens campus, ultramodern residence halls form a Residence Village with some suite-style accommodations, 24-hour security, ample lounges, and a separate dining hall.
 Juniors and seniors also have the option of townhouse-style residence halls adjacent to the Residence Village.
 All are a short walk to classroom buildings, athletic facilities, cafeterias, and the University Library.

 The Staten Island campus offers modern, apartment-style student residences adjacent to the campus.
 Featuring kitchens and common lounges, the residences are grouped around a grassy courtyard where students gather to chat, toss Frisbees, or just take in the sun.

 Come to St. John’s

 Take your first step toward the amazing St. John’s experience by contacting our Office of International Admission.

-St. John’s University has three residential campuses.
-Two are in Queens and Staten Island, New York City’s most suburban boroughs.
+St. John’s University has two residential campuses.
+They are in Queens and Staten Island, New York City’s most suburban boroughs.
 Only 11.6 miles from Manhattan, our Queens campus is near LaGuardia and John F. Kennedy International Airports.
 Our Staten Island campus is a 30-minute ferry ride to Manhattan.
 St. John’s also has a new, state-of-the-art 10-story “campus” in Lower Manhattan.

-Type of University: Roman Catholic, four-year, residential, coeducational university sponsored by the Vincentian Fathers and offering liberal arts and pre-professional programs
+Type of School: Roman Catholic, four-year, residential, coeducational university sponsored by the Vincentian Fathers and offering liberal arts and pre-professional programs